akhilesh9205/CurveView/README.md

 ![Curve at Bottom](/screenshot/curve_bottom.png)

 ## Custom Attr
- * There are four attributes to customize View.
+ * There are four attributes for customizing View.
   `border_color` , `border_width` , `curve_color` and `curve_gravity`

   Usage of these attribute given below.